BenhamidaBadrEddine/Filespector/README.md

-# Magic Number File Scanner
+# Filespector — File Risk Assessment Tool

-Magic Number File Scanner is a Python-based tool that analyzes files to detect suspicious or potentially malicious behavior.
+Filespector is a Python-based static malware analysis tool that evaluates file risk using heuristics and rule-based detection.
-It combines file signature analysis, entropy calculation, MIME type verification, and YARA rules to assess file risk.
+It combines file signature analysis, entropy calculation, MIME type verification, and YARA rules to assess suspicious or potentially malicious behavior.

-This project was built as a learning-focused security tool and can serve as a foundation for more advanced malware analysis systems.
+The project is learning-focused and serves as a foundation for more advanced malware analysis and endpoint security systems.

 ## Features